rbonghi/jetson_stats/README.md

 ![Biddibi Boddibi Boo Logo](http://rnext.it/wp-content/uploads/2018/03/biddibi_boddibi_boo.png)

 The main script is called `biddibi_boddibi_boo.sh` and you can setup in one shot all your board.
-The shell script execute:
+The system has different modules to control your automatic installation, the list follow:
 1. **Update & Distribution upgrade & Upgrade** Update, upgrade and distribution upgrade the [NVIDIA Jetson][NVIDIA Jetson] in only one shot
 2. **Install Jetson release and performance service** It's an automatic installer for **Jetson_performance**, **jetson_variables** and **jetson_release**
 3. **Patch the NVIDIA Jetson from known errors** If your release of NVIDIA Jetson have errors or require a patch this module update and fix automatically